webOSArchive/webos-docs/docs/email.md

 #### Exchange Web Access

-As with mail, Private and hosted Exchange servers that provide EAS (Exchange Active Sync) can still be used, provided you have a [SSL-bump proxy](proxysetup.md) enabled.
+As with mail, Private and hosted Exchange servers that provide EAS (Exchange Active Sync) can still be used — on TouchPad with [Modern TLS Updates](modern-tls.md), or on other devices with a [SSL-bump proxy](proxysetup.md) enabled.
 Calendars and Contacts will sync seamlessly in a bi-directional fashion.

 #### Zoho